 Trekking in Nepal

 Trekking in Nepal is a beautiful experience not to be missed.
 Lots of destinations inspire such a wealth of superlatives as the Himalayas.
 A region more than half of the size of Europe.
-The Himalayas sweep across northern India (Sikkim), Pakistan, Tibet, Nepal and Bhutan creating an unforgettable landscape.
-Forested valleys, some tropical, lead to high peak that stop the monsoon, creating other worldly mountain top deserts.
+The Himalayas sweep across northern India (Sikkim), Pakistan, Tibet, Nepal, and Bhutan creating an unforgettable landscape.
+Forested valleys, some tropical, lead to a high peak that stops the monsoon, creating otherworldly mountain top deserts.
 Massive glaciers extend for miles rivers, chilled with melting snow and ice, race through deep and dark gorges between the Himalayas.
-Wild animals including rare snow leopard, blue sheep and Yeti’s foot prints – these are all the elements of adventure and radical sports.
+Wild animals including rare snow leopard, blue sheep and Yeti’s footprints – these are all the elements of adventure and radical sports.

 The great mountain ranges are some of the most beautiful and interesting areas of the World to visit.
 As they are often not served by roads, they can also be the most remote.
-However, difficult places to get to and often the only way to see them by on foot.
-For some people, the trekking may be an end in itself, for others it’s a means to enjoy the magnificent panoramas.
-Often the peoples of the Mountains and their culture and traditions provide an interest equal of the scenery.
+However, difficult places to get to, and often the only way to see them on foot.
+For some people, trekking may be an end in itself, for others, it’s a means to enjoy the magnificent panoramas.
+Often the peoples of the Mountains and their culture and traditions provide an interest equal to the scenery.
 At all your interest and ability, whether you are a hardened mountain enthusiast.
-Especially, who wants extended high-altitude trekking or an occasional walker who prefers alpine base trails, valleys and villages, we have something for you.
+Especially, who wants extended high-altitude trekking or an occasional walker who prefers alpine base trails, valleys, and villages, we have something for you.

 Trekking in Nepal, any mountain can be the setting for the drama in which climbers and more recently.
-Skiers, rafters, paraglide, trekking, culture tour, peak climbing, bird watching and their own limitations.
-Successor or failure, it barely no matters, as long as the body survives and the soul find meaning.
-The Himalayas the residence of the gods is the habitat of the adventure rare place where all of us can rise to new heights trekking season in Nepal
+Skiers, rafters, paraglide, trekking, culture tour, peak climbing, bird watching, and their own limitations.
+Successor or failure, it barely any matters, as long as the body survives and the soul finds meaning.
+The Himalayas the residence of the gods is the habitat of the adventure rare place where all of us can rise to new heights during trekking season in Nepal

 Trekking in Nepal is possible all around the year.
 There are 4 seasons in Nepal.